johnclary/atx-permit-bot/README.md

 # atx-permit-bot
-*This is a personal project and has no affiliation with or endorsement from the City of Austin.*
+*This is a personal project with no affiliation with or endorsement from the City of Austin.*

 This bot tweets about new permits issued in Austin, TX.
 It does so by scraping the City of Austin's [Build & Connect Portal](https://abc.austintexas.gov/).